romain-sen/MAS-nuclear-wates/README.md

 ## Scheduler

 The scheduler is defined in the `schedule.py` file.
 It defines who is called and in what order at each step (this will be a random order).

-## Environment

-The environment is responsible for initially initializing all agents and placing them on the terrain grid.

-It is also here that we collect the variables and data of the simulation to visualize them later.
-Thus, at each step, we record in a dataframe the position of each agent as well as its knowledge if it has any.

-Finally, it is in the environment that we define the do function that agents call to perform an action.
-This function is implemented with a functional paradigm.

-The code for the environment is found in the `model.py` file.